 TMD Diagnosis and Treatment

 To help diagnose or rule out TMD, your doctor may ask you to put three fingers in your mouth and bite down on them.
 You may also be asked to open and close your mouth and chew repeatedly while the doctor monitors the dimensions of the jaw joint and the balance of the muscles.
 If you have no problems while doing these things, then the problem is not likely to be TMD.
-Dr. Spencer can then look for signs of inflammation and abnormalities.
+Dr. Spencer or Dr. Hill can then look for signs of inflammation and abnormalities.
 Sometimes special imaging, an x-ray or an MRI may be needed to help confirm the diagnosis.

 - Apply heat and ice to lessen the pain.
 Ice is recommended shortly after the injury or after your pain has started.
 In the later stages of healing, you need to switch to heat, especially if you are still experiencing discomfort.

 - Avoid harmful joint movements.
-For example, chomping into a hard apple is just as bad as crunching into hard candy (some hard candies are even called “jawbreakers”—for good reason).
-And giant sandwiches can cause the mouth to open too wide and have a destabilizing effect on the jaw.
+For example, chomping into a hard apple is just as bad as crunching into hard candy (some hard candies are even called “jawbreakers”—for good reason)... and giant sandwiches can cause the mouth to open too wide and have a destabilizing effect on the jaw.

 - Perform TMD-specific exercises.
-Depending on your condition, your DC may recommend stretching or strengthening exercises.
+Depending on your condition, your doctor may recommend stretching or strengthening exercises.
 Stretching helps to loosen tight muscles and strengthening helps to tighten muscles that have become loose.
 Special feedback sensors in the jaw can be retrained, as well, if needed